Disaster Response Information

 The Alzheimer’s Association is committed to providing service to our constituents and our Southern California community.

 Local resources for those affected by Alzheimer's or dementia who have been impacted by the recent wild fires include:

-If you’re able to access the internet, visit the following website to find practical tips and resources for providing care to those who have Alzheimer’s and dementia during such times: https://alz.org/help-support/caregiving/safety/in-a-disaster
+If you're impacted by the recent wildfires, mudslides or evacuations visit the following website to find practical tips and resources, for providing care to those who have Alzheimer’s and dementia during such times: https://alz.org/help-support/caregiving/safety/in-a-disaster

 Disaster Response Tactics

 A person with dementia may be easily agitated or afraid.
 Tell them you are there to help.